MIT

 Spring Term

-Focuses on decision making for system design, as it arises in manufacturing systems and supply chains.
-Students exposed to frameworks and models for structuring the key issues and trade-offs.
-Presents and discusses new opportunities, issues and concepts introduced by the internet and e-commerce.
-Introduces various models, methods and software tools for logistics network design, capacity planning and flexibility, make-buy, and integration with product development.
-Industry applications and cases illustrate concepts and challenges.
+Focuses on decision-making for system design, as it arises in manufacturing systems and supply chains.
+Students are exposed to frameworks and models for structuring the key issues and trade-offs.
+Presents and discusses new opportunities, issues, and concepts introduced by the internet and e-commerce.
+Introduces various models, methods, and software tools for logistics network design, capacity planning, flexibility, make-buy, and integration with product development.
+Industry applications and case studies illustrate key concepts and challenges.

 2.739J Product Design and Development

 Covers modern tools and methods for product design and development.
 The cornerstone is a project in which teams of management, engineering, and industrial design students conceive, design, and prototype a physical product.
-Class sessions employ cases and hands-on exercises to reinforce the key ideas.
-Topics include: product planning, identifying customer needs, concept generation, product architecture, industrial design, concept design, and design-for-manufacturing.
+Class sessions employ cases and hands-on exercises to reinforce key ideas.
+Topics include product planning, identifying customer needs, concept generation, product architecture, industrial design, concept design, and design for manufacturing.

 2.744 Product Design

-Project-centered subject addressing transformation of ideas into successful products which are properly matched to the user and the market.
-Students are asked to take a more complete view of a new product and to gain experience with designs judged on their aesthetics, ease of use, and sensitivities to the realities of the marketplace.
+Project-centered subject addressing the transformation of ideas into successful products that are properly matched to the user and the market.
+Students are asked to take a more comprehensive view of a new product and gain experience with designs judged on their aesthetics, ease of use, and sensitivity to the realities of the marketplace.
 Lectures on modern design process, industrial design, visual communication, form-giving, mass production, marketing, and environmentally conscious design.

 2.888 Professional Seminar in Global Manufacturing and Entrepreneurship – 3 Units

-Covers a broad range of topics in modern manufacturing, from models and structures for 21st-century operations, to case studies in leadership from the shop floor to the executive office.
-Also includes global perspectives from Asia, Europe and North America, with guest speakers from all three regions.
-Explores opportunities for new ventures in manufacturing.
+Covers a broad range of topics in modern manufacturing, from models and structures for 21st-century operations to case studies in leadership from the shop floor to the executive office.
+Also includes global perspectives from Asia, Europe, and North America, with guest speakers from all three regions.
+Explores opportunities for new ventures in the manufacturing sector.
 Intended primarily for Master of Engineering in Manufacturing students.

 2.THG Graduate Thesis – 9 Units